aniapalominoq/DEV001-data-lovers/README.md

 We defined three main goals for the layout and UX features throughout the page:

 - **Beginner trainer**, who wants to know about name, number and type of pokemons to get familiar with all pokemons.
-- **Intermediate trainer**, interested in filtering tools to sort pokemon by types, weaknesses and consider that information for your best pokemon during a battle.
+- **Intermediate trainer**,interested in filtering by names, ordering alphabetically and numerically, see their size, weight, resistance, weaknesses, so consider that information for your best to choose the best pokemon
-- **master trainer**, requesting a filter tool that can sort pokemon by the level of their attacks, giving you information to choose a character with better possibilities for an aggressive initial battle.
+- **master trainer**, They request a statistical tool in order to see the level of their attacks, defense, stamina, cp and hp with respect to the total of the pokemons.
+With this information to choose a pokemon with better chances for an aggression battle.

 ---